syncfusion-content/document-processing-docs/Document-Processing/PDF/PDF-Library/NET/FAQs/resolving-namespace-ambiguity-errors.md

 documentation: UG
 ---

-# Resolving Namespace Ambiguity Errors in Syncfusion PDF Packages for .NET
+# Resolving Namespace Ambiguity Errors in Syncfusion&reg; PDF Packages for .NET

-Namespace ambiguity errors occur when multiple Syncfusion PDF-related packages, such as **Syncfusion.Pdf.Net.Core** and **Syncfusion.PdfViewer**, are included in the same project.
-These packages may share overlapping namespaces and types, causing conflicts during compilation.
+Namespace ambiguity errors arise when multiple Syncfusion&reg; PDF-related packages, such as **Syncfusion.Pdf.Net.Core** and **Syncfusion.PdfViewer.Windows** or **Syncfusion.PdfViewer.WPF**, are included in the same project.
+These packages often share overlapping namespaces and types, leading to conflicts during compilation.
+This issue occurs because the **Syncfusion.PdfViewer.Windows** or **Syncfusion.PdfViewer.WPF** packages depend on **Syncfusion.Pdf.WinForms** or **Syncfusion.Pdf.WPF** packages, respectively.
+Both **Syncfusion.Pdf.Net.Core** and **Syncfusion.Pdf.WinForms** use the same namespaces, such as **Syncfusion.Pdf**, which causes these conflicts.

-## Example Error Message:
+## Error Message:

 {% tabs %}
 {% highlight c# tabtitle="C#" %}

-CS0104: 'PdfDocument' is an ambiguous reference between 'Syncfusion.Pdf.Parsing.PdfDocument' and 'Syncfusion.Windows.PdfViewer.PdfDocument'
+The type 'PdfDocument' exists in both 'Syncfusion.Pdf.Base, Version=28.1462.35.0, Culture=neutral, PublicKeyToken=3d67ed1f87d44c89' and 'Syncfusion.Pdf.Portable, Version=28.1.35.0, Culture=neutral, PublicKeyToken=3d67ed1f87d44c89'

 {% endhighlight %}